top of page

 THE FLOOD

-Why do I let these thoughts flood my mind,
+Why do I let these thoughts flood my mind

-rising like a tide, relentless and all consuming,
+rising like a tide

-Drowning in the possibility that everything i worked for will eventually unravel at the very seams
+drowning in the possibility that everything i worked for will eventually unravel at the very seams

 and then there’s the never quite landing where I intended - part

-when I grip his arm—something feels foreign
+When I grip his arm—something feels foreign

-a flicker of doubt creeping in.
+a flicker of doubt creeping in

-But then he pulls me back, anchors me,
+But then he pulls me back - anchors me

-and I realize—I’m letting them dictate my every thought,
+and I realize—I’m letting them dictate my every thought

-twisting my mind into a shape that isn’t mine.
+twisting my mind into a shape that isn’t mine

-Or maybe it is.
+Or maybe it is

-Maybe it’s not them at all.
+maybe it’s not them at all

-Maybe the unrest is stitched into my own skin,
+maybe the unrest is stitched into my own skin

-woven into the fabric of my being.
+woven into the fabric of my being

-Because the truth is, I am dissatisfied.
+Because the truth is, I am dissatisfied

-With work, with routine—maybe even with life itself.
+with work, with routine—maybe even with life itself

-Yet him and I - we drift through dreams and realities,
+Yet him and I - we drift through dreams and realities

-balancing on the knife’s edge of growth and commitment,
+balancing on the knife’s edge of growth and commitment

 learning to embrace the shadow selves we kept locked away